Katherine Res Pritchard, Director - Children Law

 In the Legal 500 2020 she is said to be ‘destined in time to become the leading private law children's lawyer in London’.
 She is described in the Legal 500 2018 as ‘amongst the most able of solicitors: clients feel totally in safe hands’ and also in the Legal 500 2017, ‘Solicitor Katherine Res Pritchard (“who genuinely cares for her clients”) is recommended.’

 Katherine has an undergraduate degree from King’s College, London in Classical, Byzantine and Modern Greek Studies.
-She completed her CPE in 2010 and her LPC in 2011, both with Distinction.
+She completed her CPE and her LPC, both with Distinction.

 Press & publications:

 Katherine has co-authored several articles in legal journals including:

 - Cross-examination of vulnerable persons in family law proceedings (Family Law, January 2019)